sepro/CoNekT/README.md

 Instructions for Developers
 ---------------------------

-Basic information on how PlaNet 2.0 is designed can be found [Instructions for developers](docs/developer.md)
+Basic information on how CoNekT is designed can be found [Instructions for developers](docs/developer.md)

 Acknowledgements
 ----------------

-PlaNet 2.0 is based upon many open-source projects, check the full list [here](docs/acknowledgements.md)
+CoNekT is based upon many open-source projects, check the full list [here](docs/acknowledgements.md)

 Contact